aimukhin/minfft/README.md

 ## Performance
 Below are the plots of the speed and accuracy of our library, compared with the libraries of similar design — KissFFT and PocketFFT.
-Performance of the highly-optimized FFTW library is also shown for reference.
+Performance of a highly optimized machine-specific version of the FFTW library is also shown for reference.

 ![](bench/speed.svg)